From the makers of DNScale: PostScale -- reliable email delivery for developers. PostScale

 4. Delivery — The packet arrives at whichever POP won the routing decision from that particular point on the Internet.

-Because DNS queries are stateless UDP exchanges — a question goes out, an answer comes back — they are a perfect fit for anycast.
-There is no long-lived connection that must stick to a single server.
+Because most DNS queries are short, stateless exchanges — a question goes out, an answer comes back — they fit anycast well.
+There is usually no long-lived connection that must stick to a single server.

 Anycast in Practice